 Guidance and briefing notes

-There are a number of briefing notes that have been developed or shared by TWSP, all of which can be found below:
+There are a number of briefing notes and resources that have been developed or shared by TWSP, all of which can be found below:

 Adults

-- Lasting Power of Attorney: explaining what a Lasting Power of Attorney (LPA) is, what it can be used for and how to seek advice if your attorney is not acting in the person's best interests,
+- Lasting Power of Attorney: explaining what a Lasting Power of Attorney (LPA) is, what it can be used for, how to make it and ending it,

 - Next of Kin: a briefing note developed to explain the legal context of a next of kin, including their legal rights, and how to links to a Lasting Power of Attorney.